segmentio/segment-docs/src/engage/audiences/linked-audiences-iterable.md

 ### Basic Email Example

-Use the Segment payload data you [copied when setting up your Linked audience](https://deploy-preview-6748--segment-docs.netlify.app/docs/engage/audiences/linked-audiences#showhide-preview) to build an abandoned cart email campaign that includes specific information for the product in a customer’s shopping cart.
+Use the Segment custom event payload schema to build an abandoned cart email campaign that includes specific information for the product in a customer’s shopping cart.

 When an email is sent, it lists the specific product and its related price in your customer’s shopping cart.
 It might look like the following screenshot: